Skip to content

 --launch

-To use a custom protocol, specify its dotted import path:
+To use a custom target, specify its dotted import path:

 sh